wp-plugins/mortgage-center/readme.txt

 This plug-in includes widgets from Zillow, which are subject to the [terms of use](http://www.zillow.com/webtools/widgets/WidgetTermsOfUse.htm).
 Plug-in built by [Zillow.com](http://www.zillow.com).

-The plug-in also includes the SmartClosing CalculatorSM Widget, which is subject to Closing.com's [terms of use](http://www.closing.com/host-a-widget/terms-of-use.html).
+The plug-in also includes the SmartClosing Calculator (SM) Widget, which is subject to Closing.com's [terms of use](http://www.closing.com/host-a-widget/terms-of-use.html).

 == Installation ==